-This Baingan recipe is best made and eaten fresh.
-Like lots of other Indian foods, it does, however, taste even better when it is reheated and eaten the day after it is cooked!
+This baingan recipe is best made and eaten fresh.
+Like lots of other Indian foods, it does, however, taste even better when it is reheated and eaten the next day.
 A great accompaniment for baingan aaloo ki subji is any type of daal curry.

 - 1 teaspoon cumin seeds

-- 2 large tomatoes (cut into 1-inch cubes)
+- 2 large potatoes, cut into 1-inch cubes

 - 1 teaspoon coriander powder